abdfaizaan/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

     ![](../media/gg_ex2_1_21.png)

- Click **Continue**, and send the same prompt about the California drought, provided here again for convenience.
+1. In the **Chat session** section now again send the same prompt about the California drought, provided here again for convenience.

     ```code
     Severe drought likely in California